dannygallardo/ai-case-study/README.md

 in AI technology that need solving todayy.

 ```
-I think Data and Compute are the definitely the limiting factors today"
+I think Data and Compute are definitely the limiting factors today"
 ```
 _Alexandr Wang on The Logan Bartlett Show_ [^3]